(Advancing Wellness and

 - NAMI Ending the Silence Program

 This training is available to all South Dakota schools at no cost.
-NAMI-SD (National Alliance on Mental Illness-South Dakota) is a partner in the Project AWARE grant and offers this 50-minute program, which is appropriate for middle and high school students.
+NAMI-SD (National Alliance on Mental Illness-South Dakota) offers a 50-minute program which is appropriate for middle and high school students.
 In the presentation, a young adult living with a mental illness tells their story about mental health challenges, including what hurt and what helped, and how they are living in recovery.
 A lead presenter also shares information that helps students understand mental health conditions and warning signs, as well as how to talk to caring adults to get help for themselves and their friends.
+To request a training, complete this form.
 Questions?
-Contact Mallory Flanigan, South Dakota’s Ending the Silence coordinator, at 605-271-1871.
+Contact the DSS Division of Behavioral Health, 605-367-5236.

 - Positive Behavioral Interventions and Support